aashish-aadarsh/rest-service-generator/README.md

         4. domain - Entities and their corresponding repository in different domain directory.

+6. The generated code has below methods for Controller

+        1. For every json present in entity, corresponding controller, service, serviceImpl, repository and domain class are generated.

+        2. The controller has by default, getAll(), getByIds(), getAllByPageAble()- with sort , save, update list and deleting based on Ids.

+        3. If json has list attributes, then for all 1st level list items, create, update and delete of sub-resources are generated.

 ## NOTES:
 1. Do not add `_id`, `createdByUser`, `updatedByUser`, `isActive`, `createdDateTime`, `updatedDateTime` and `additionalProperties` variables as these are defined in BaseEntity and BaseTransactionalEntity.
 2. Follow the naming convention while defining json file and keys.